Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 It should be the intention of both the client and the contractor to remain as two separate parties and this should be outlined in the contract.
 If the contractor is truly outside of IR35 then it is their intention to not have an employee and employer relationship with their client.
 The contractor is therefore not entitled to any of the benefits that employees are entitled to such as attending staff parties and having access to staff facilities.

-When determining whether your contract is inside or outside of IR35, HMRC want to essentially evaluate whether you have a client to business relationship or an employee to employer relationship.
+When determining whether your contract is inside or outside of IR35, HMRC wants to essentially evaluate whether you have a client to the business relationship or an employee to employer relationship.
 The nature of your relationship should be detailed in the contract, which must be an accurate depiction of your working arrangements.
+When outside of IR35, you are treated as self-employed for tax purposes.
+However, if you work through your own limited company, you are effectively an employee of this company and therefore are not self-employed.

-For more information about IR35 or contracting in general please get in contact with our new business team on 01253 362062 or email email@example.com.
+For more information about IR35 or contracting, please get in contact with our new business team on 01253 362 062.